TurboWarp/extensions/docs/MasterMath/AmmoPhysics.md

 - Your project's target frame rate is 60 FPS.
 - Your project is lagging a bit, so your delta time might be running at 33ms instead of 16ms, so you need at least 2 substeps per frame to account for the loss in simulation quality.

 Note the term "max" substeps: It automatically computes the necessary substeps without exceeding that value.
-In most scenarios, increasing max substeps will not provide a noticable increase in quality, it only helps when your delta time is longer than your frame interval (e.g., you're lagging).
+In most scenarios, increasing max substeps will not provide a noticeable increase in quality, it only helps when your delta time is longer than your frame interval (e.g., you're lagging).

 ```scratch
 (max substeps :: #0fbd8c)